piqnt/fastcontext/README.md

 is sent between the threads.
 This allows some load balancing between the threads, separation of the game from the renderer, and (in the future) downclocking the render thread.

-### Using FastCanvas Efficiently

-For best performance, minimize the number of draw calls per fram in the GL layer.

-What that means at the JavaScript level is:
-* Use sprite sheets
-* Use as few textures as possible
-* Avoid swapping textures in and out, and preload if possible.
-* Try to batch drawImage calls that use the same texture.
-It is vastly more efficient to make ten drawImage calls in a row using one texture, and then make ten more using a second texture, than to switch back and forth twenty times.

 ### Changing the Java interface